VikasHBishnoi/Diabetes-Prediction/README.md

 ## Contact

-For any questions or inquiries, please contact [your email address].
+For any questions or inquiries, please contact vikasbishnoi992858@gmail.com .